SuzuSuzu-HaruHaru/league-standings/README.md

 The away goals rule is a famous one that made the news back in 2021, when UEFA did away with it; but is it *really* gone from the list of tiebreakers? or again, [Group F at the 2022-23 UEFA Europa League](https://en.wikipedia.org/wiki/2022%E2%80%9323_UEFA_Europa_League_group_stage) saw all teams finish their group with eight points each: how were these ties resolved? and who can say what happens at the Euros should two teams be equal on points, goal difference and goals scored, *and* they meet on the last matchday *and* their game ends in a draw?
 As cliché as it may sound, the answer might not be what you expect.

-This `league-standing` package **offers complete flexibility in choosing all of these details:** from the quantity of tiebreakers to their order; to whether head-to-head comparisons should be applied before or after the overall ones; to all the little oddities that I alluded to in the previous paragraph, and much more.
+This `league-standings` package **offers complete flexibility in choosing all of these details:** from the quantity of tiebreakers to their order; to whether head-to-head comparisons should be applied before or after the overall ones; to all the little oddities that I alluded to in the previous paragraph, and much more.

 ## Table of Contents